ernestshh/SC1015_MiniProject/README.md

 - **Linear Regression**: Explore the linear relationship of each feature with resale price.

-- **Random Forest Regression**: Able to capture non-linear relationships in the data and predicts resale price with higher accuracy than linear regression.
+- **Random Forest Regression**: Able to capture non-linear relationships in the data, reveal feature importance and predicts resale price with higher accuracy than linear regression.

 - **Random Forest Classifier**: Determine whether the resale price is "fair" or "unfair" based on predefined thresholds, enhancing decision-making for homebuyers and sellers.